k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: object materials - several wish parsing bugs
 - Fix: x-ray vision issues when using multiple objects that grant it at the same time
+- Fix: dwarvish monks that started with a pick-axe were wielding it